jma712/Causality-informed-Generation/README.md

 2. Hypothetical example with 4 variables:

     Variable a = the volume of the ball;
-    Variable b = the height of the cylinder;
+    Variable b = the height of the cuboid;
-    Variable c = the distance between the ball and the cylinder;
+    Variable c = the base area of the cuboid;
-    Variable d = the tilt angle of the cylinder.
+    Variable d = the base area of the pyramid.

     The causal graph is:
     <img width="100%" alt="causal_graph_2" src="2.png">